-Every driver’s license in Malaysia comes with an expiry date and it is your responsibility to renew it on time to avoid any complications down the road.
-Fortunately, other than renewing your license at the post office or Land Transport Department (JPJ) office, you can also renew it online on the MyEG website.
+Every driving license in Malaysia comes with an expiry date and it is your responsibility to renew it on time to avoid any complications down the road.
+Fortunately, other than renewing your license at the post office or Road Transport Department (RTD/JPJ) office, you can also renew it online on the MyEG and JPJ mySIKAP website.

-In this article, we will be discussing everything related to renewing your driving license in Malaysia including the fees, methods of renewing your license online and in person, as well as the penalty for the late renewal of your driving license.
+In this article, we will be discussing everything related to renewing your driving license in Malaysia including the price, how to renew your driving license online and in person, as well as the penalty for the late renewal of your driving license.
 Let’s get started!

-You can choose the validity period for your driving license but do note that the minimum renewal duration is one year, and the maximum duration is five years.
+You can choose the validity period for your driving license.
+The minimum renewal duration is one year, and, announced in 2023, the maximum duration for license renewal is now 10 years.

 - The cost of renewing a Class A or A1 license is RM2 per year.